Nayxooo/better_saving/README.md

 - **Views/**: Contains the Terminal.Gui-based user interface
 - **UMLs/**: Contains UML diagrams describing the application architecture

-## License
+## Documentation

-This project is licensed under the MIT License - see the LICENSE file for details.
+For a comprehensive overview of the codebase, including detailed explanations of architecture, components, and implementation details, please see the [Code Overview](https://github.com/Nayxooo/better_saving/blob/develop/CODE_OVERVIEW.md) document.

 ## Acknowledgments